Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Asymptotic Theory

-Finally, we find out the range of design share $q$ in the pure treatment-based sampling that renders a smaller asymptotic variance of the average treatment estimators than the random sampling.
-From equation (\ref{range2}) in Section \ref{sec:opt_sampling}, that range depends on the population share $p$ and two estimable quantities $J_0$ and $J_1$.
-The formulas for their estimators $\hat J_1$ and $\hat J_0$ are provided in the appendix.\footnote{Here we suppress the superscript $ate$ and subscript $w$.} Table \ref{table:jtpa_range_q} presents the range of the design share in the treatment-based sampling that improves the estimation of the average treatment effect (efficiency-improving $q$) and the optimal design share (optimal $q$) that minimizes the asymptotic variance of the average treatment effect estimator.
-In this application, the optimal design share is close to $0.5$ and is stable across different population shares, because the estimates of $\hat J_1$ and $\hat J_0$ are approximately equal.
-Also, the efficiency-improving range of design share shrinks as the population share approaches the optimal design share.
+For our JTPA application in Section \ref{sec:emp}, Table \ref{table:jtpa_range_q} presents the range of the design share $q$ that improves the estimation of $\tau_{ate}(p)$ (relative to the random sampling) and the optimal design share $q$ that minimizes the asymptotic variance of $\tau_{ate}(p)$.
+The estimators of $J_1$ and $J_0$ are given in the Appendix.
+In this example the optimal design share is close to $0.5$ and is stable across different population shares, because the estimates of $J_1$ and $J_0$ are approximately equal.
+In addition, when the population share is small, there is a large room for improvement in the efficiency bound through a choice of the design share.